invpe/HashNet/Release/README.md

 You have to be invited to the TestFlight in order to join with your phone or tablet, let us know you are interested.

+## ASIC

+This version is **only** for SHA256 and works with USB ASIC Miners i.e Block Erupter.
+By default it opens a serial connection with `/dev/ttyUSB0` and squeezes Hash rate around 330MH/s.

 # 👷 Advanced

 ### Autorun hashnet's newest version with crontab (Linux, Raspberry)